johankraft/zephyr-tracing-doc/index.rst

 ********

-The tracing feature provides hooks that permits you to collect data from your application and allows tools running on a host to visualize the inner-working of the kernel and various subsystems.
+The tracing feature provides hooks that permits you to collect data from your application and allows :ref:`tools` running on a host to visualize the inner-working of the kernel and various subsystems.

 Every system has application-specific events to trace out.
 Historically,